mocobeta/embcli/packages/embcli-mistral/README.md

     Vendor: mistral
     Models:
     * mistral-embed (aliases: )
+    * codestral-embed (aliases: )
     Model Options:
+    * output_dimension (int) - The dimesions of the output embedding, defaults to 1536 and has a maximum value of 3072.
+Only supprted in codestral-embed model.
+    * output_dtype (str) - The precision and format of the output embedding.
+Supported values are 'float' (default), 'int8', 'uint8', 'binary', and 'ubinary'.
+Only supported in codestral-embed model.

 # get an embedding for an input text by mistral-embed model.
 emb embed -m mistral-embed "Embeddings are essential for semantic search and RAG apps."

+# get an embedding for an input text by codestral-embed model with output_dtype=binary.
+emb embed -m codestral-embed "print('hello, embeddings')" -o output_dtype binary

 # calculate similarity score between two texts by mistral-embed model. the default metric is cosine similarity.
 emb simscore -m mistral-embed "The cat drifts toward sleep."
 "Sleep dances in the cat's eyes."